 Turnitin does not identify plagiarism.
-Originality Reports are merely tools which help identify sources containing text similar to submitted papers.
-Matching may represent legitimately cited references.
+Similarity Reports are merely tools which help identify sources containing text similar to submitted papers.
+Matching text may represent legitimately cited references.
 Qualitative academic judgement together with knowledge of particular subject areas is required prior to any judgements being reached.

-For information on how to access an Originality Report, please refer to the relevant FAQ.
+For information on how to access a Similarity Report, please refer to the relevant FAQ.

 What is an acceptable percentage of matching text?

-The percentage of original writing will vary depending on the type of writing and the subject area involved.
-It is important to use your own academic judgment in each individual piece of work.
-The similarity score indicates the percentage of material in the assessment that can be found in other sources.
-So, it will pick up things like:
+It’s not about the number!
+The percentage of original writing will vary depending on the genre, subject matter, and parameters of the assessment.
+It is important to use your own academic judgment for each individual piece of work.
+The similarity percentage simply indicates the proportion of material in the submission that can be found in other sources.
+Identified matches could include:

-- The Assessment Question (because other students have used it too)
+- The assessment question (because other students may have included it too)

 - Correctly referenced quotes